kamilkhanlab/convex-ode-subgradients/README.md

 \end{align*}
 $$

-We consider two established methods for computing useful (but perhaps nonsmooth) convex relaxations of solutions of this parametric ODE system, namely,
+We consider two established methods for computing useful (but perhaps nonsmooth) convex relaxations of solutions of this parametric ODE system, namely:

 - the generalized-McCormick-based (GMB) relaxations proposed by [Scott and Barton (2013)](https://link.springer.com/article/10.1007/s10898-012-9909-0), and
 - the optimization-based (OB) relaxations proposed by [Song and Khan (2022)](https://link.springer.com/article/10.1007/s10107-021-01654-x).